Shotokan Karate

 Each rule is numbered "1" because each has equal merit.

-With each training session at the JKA dojo, students kneel in seiza and repeat these five precepts out loud.
+With each training session at the JKA dojo, students sit in seiza and repeat these five precepts out loud.

 There are several different translations.
 The Dojo kun are not to force morality, but remind of universal positives.
 Instead of mindlessly repeating as a chant, you remind yourself of using training for good: